25 Common English Phrases Hard to Translate into Spanish (and Their Accurate Versions)

 1. Why are some English phrases difficult to translate into Spanish?

 Many carry cultural meanings or metaphors.
-Translators at My Transcription Place ensure accuracy and context for every idiom.
+Translators at My Transcription Place ensure accuracy and context for every idiom.2.
+Is it better to translate idioms literally or use Spanish equivalents?

 Spanish equivalents sound much more natural.
-Literal translations often miss the mark, especially with idioms.
+Literal translations often miss the mark, especially with idioms.3.
+What’s the difference between a “translation” and a “localization”?

 Translation converts words, while localization adapts cultural meaning.
-Localization ensures idioms and context are understood.
+Localization ensures idioms and context are understood.4.
+Do Spanish-speaking countries use the same idioms?

 No. Variations exist across Spain, Mexico, Colombia, and Latin America.
-Our translations are tailored regionally.
+Our translations are tailored regionally.5.
+How can I ensure my English-to-Spanish translation sounds natural?

 Professional review ensures your translation avoids literal errors and cultural mismatches, producing authentic, fluid content.